 Authentication: OAuth 2.1 (recommended, uses Workers OAuth Provider to downscope tokens) or API tokens with automatic account ID detection for account-scoped tokens.

-Also notable: cloudflare/mcp-server-cloudflare — 3,500 stars, TypeScript, Apache 2.0, 349 commits.
+Also notable: cloudflare/mcp-server-cloudflare — 3,650 stars (up from 3,500), 371 forks, TypeScript, Apache 2.0, 349+ commits.
 The older, traditional approach with 15 separate per-product MCP servers (Documentation, Workers Bindings, Workers Builds, Observability, Radar, Container, Browser Rendering, Logpush, AI Gateway, AutoRAG, Audit Logs, DNS Analytics, Digital Experience Monitoring, CASB, GraphQL).
-Still active and useful for specific product integrations, but the Code Mode server represents where Cloudflare is heading.
+Still active and useful for specific product integrations, but Code Mode represents where Cloudflare is heading.

 Traefik (Community)